zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/securing-liferay/securing-web-services/using-authentication-verifiers.md

 Trusted remote clients authenticate using a shared secret stored in the portal property `tunneling.servlet.shared.secret`.
 The default value is empty and forbids all access.

 Even though the default configuration is enabled by default, access is limited to localhost only.
 Configure it by setting client IP addresses allowed to tunnel.
-For more information, please see [the properties documentation](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#HTTP%20Tunneling) as well as [remote staging](../../site-building/staging.md).
+For more information, please see [the properties documentation](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#HTTP%20Tunneling) as well as remote staging<!-- future link required -->.

 ## Related Topics